-The Coastal Wetlands and Littoral Rainforests Area Map identifies certain land that is inside the coastal wetlands and littoral rainforests area as "proximity area for coastal wetlands" or "proximity area for littoral rainforest" or both.

-- (1) Development consent must not be granted to development on land identified as "proximity area for coastal wetlands" or "proximity area for littoral rainforest" on the Coastal Wetlands and Littoral Rainforests Area Map unless the consent authority is satisfied that the proposed development will not significantly impact on- - (a) the biophysical, hydrological or ecological integrity of the adjacent coastal wetland or littoral rainforest, or - (b) the quantity and quality of surface and ground water flows to and from the adjacent coastal wetland or littoral rainforest. - (2) This section does not apply to land that is identified as "coastal wetlands" or "littoral rainforest" on the Coastal Wetlands and Littoral Rainforests Area Map.

-Much of the subject lot has been mapped as being within the Proximity Area for Littoral Rainforests, including all the proposed commercial fitness training activities licence areas.
-As the proposed commercial fitness training activities will temporarily take place on already maintained turfed land and no works are proposed, significant impacts on the biophysical, hydrological and ecological integrity of the adjacent mapped littoral rainforest, and the quantity and quality of surface and ground water flows to and from the adjacent mapped littoral rainforest would not be expected.
+2.1 SECTION 4.15(1)(A)(1) ANY ENVIRONMENTAL PLANNING INSTRUMENT 2.1.1 STATE ENVIRONMENTAL PLANNING POLICY (RESILIENCE AND HAZARDS) 2021 Chapter 2 Coastal management 2.8 Development on land in proximity to coastal wetlands or littoral rainforest Note- The Coastal Wetlands and Littoral Rainforests Area Map identifies certain land that is inside the coastal wetlands and littoral rainforests area as "proximity area for coastal wetlands" or "proximity area for littoral rainforest" or both.
+(1) Development consent must not be granted to development on land identified as "proximity area for coastal wetlands" or "proximity area for littoral rainforest" on the Coastal Wetlands and Littoral Rainforests Area Map unless the consent authority is satisfied that the proposed development will not significantly impact on- (a) the biophysical, hydrological or ecological integrity of the adjacent coastal wetland or littoral rainforest, or (b) the quantity and quality of surface and ground water flows to and from the adjacent coastal wetland or littoral rainforest.
+(2) This section does not apply to land that is identified as "coastal wetlands" or "littoral rainforest" on the Coastal Wetlands and Littoral Rainforests Area Map.
+Comment A small area of Lot 517 DP 752033 has been mapped as being within the Proximity Area for Coastal Wetlands.
+The proposed commercial fitness training activities licence areas are located well outside of the mapped Proximity Area for Coastal Wetlands.
+Significant impacts on the biophysical, hydrological and ecological integrity of the adjacent mapped coastal wetlands, and the quantity and quality of surface and ground water flows to and from the adjacent mapped coastal wetlands would therefore not be expected.